Setup and install Tag Manager

-- Near the top of the window, find your container ID, formatted as "GTM-XXXXX".
+- Near the top of the window, find your container ID, formatted as "GTM-XXXXXX".

 - Click your container ID to launch the Install Tag Manager box.

 - Copy and paste the code snippets into your website as instructed in the Install Tag Manager box, or download and install the appropriate mobile SDK.
 Below are tips for each content type.